Renu-Alias/Meridian/README.md

 # Meridian
-A blogging website for engineers and tech enthusiasts

 # 📝 Meridian — Where Great Engineering Writing Gets Found

 > A peer-driven blogging platform built for tech enthusiasts and engineers.